adrien-fort/auto-driving-car-simulation/docs/source/simulator.rst

 -----

 1. Start the application.
-2. Choose to create a new car or run the simulation.
+2. Choose to create a new car or run the simulation through user input.
 3. After the simulation, manage additional options such as starting over or exiting.

 Dependencies